peterhinch/micropython-micro-gui/README.md

 instantiated it is associated with the current screen.

 All applications require the creation of at least one user screen.
 This is done by subclassing the `Screen` class.
-Widgets are instantiated in the constructor.
+Widgets are instantiated in the `Screen` constructor.
 Widgets may be assigned to bound variable: this facilitates communication between them.

 ###### [Contents](./README.md#0-contents)